focus-lock vs react-focus-lock vs react-focus-trap

 • focus-lock:

-Choose focus-lock if you need a lightweight, framework-agnostic solution for managing focus within your web applications.
-It works well with any HTML structure and is ideal for projects where you want to maintain focus control without being tied to a specific framework.
+Choose focus-lock if you need a lightweight, framework-agnostic solution for trapping focus in any web application.
+It is ideal for simple implementations where you want to ensure focus stays within a specific element, such as a modal or dialog, without the overhead of a larger library.

 • react-focus-lock: